Would you like to learn more about the creative process from a group of talented artists?

 She wants to share that belief and way of living with others through her work.

-While talented, she feels she can always push herself to learn and try more.
+There’s no doubt she’s talented, but Camilla feels she can always push herself to learn and try more.

 While busy, she finds time to teach and share with others looking to express themselves through many endeavors.